parrt/ml-articles/gradient-boosting/index.md

 plt.show()
 </pyfig>

 The dashed lines indicate the actual predictions of $\Delta_i$ and the blue dots are the difference vectors.
-The predictions are step functions because we've used a *regression tree stub* as our base weak model with manually-selected split points (850, 850, and 925).
-Here are the three stubs implementing our $\Delta_i$ weak models:
+The predictions are step functions because we've used a *regression tree stub* as our base weak model with manually-selected split points (850, 850, and 925). \todo{why those splits?} Here are the three stubs implementing our $\Delta_i$ weak models:

 <img src="images/stubs-mse.svg" width="90%">